w0nam/CS50x/C/basics.md

   - For
   - Do-While

-I have only seen 'while' and 'for' for now, 'for' has the advantage of initializing a variable directly, exemple:
+I have only seen 'while' and 'for' for now, 'for' has the advantage of initializing a variable directly, exemple:<br/>
-(If using the printf function in the loop, you could print i++ (0 to 10). for(int i = 0; i <=10; i++)
+(If using the printf function in the loop, you could print i++ (0 to 10).<br/>
+for(int i = 0; i <=10; i++)